A Disaster is Coming! A 20-Point Checklist to Get You Prepared for the Next Disaster!

 In other words, a disaster could be coming!
 What should you be doing?

 There are several things you should be doing.
-Hopefully, you are not home alone because this is a good time to recruit anyone who is living with you to help.
-In fact, they shouldn’t be given a choice about helping or not.
+Hopefully, you are not home alone because this is a good time to recruit anyone living with you to help.
+In fact, they shouldn’t be given a choice about whether to help.
 Time is of the essence here.

 Also, you have many unknowns.
 You don’t know if the water will be available or safe to drink.
 You might or might not have power.
 You might have days or only hours to get ready.
 You might have a chance to get to the store for last-minute supplies or you might not.
 You don’t know.

-This checklist is to keep you on track and give you a way to plan for getting ready.
+This checklist is to keep you on track and help you plan for getting ready.
 This list is not necessarily in order of priority except for the first two items.
 Water and food are non-negotiable and should be your top priority after shelter which hopefully you already have.

 20-Point Checklist to Get You Prepared for the Next Disaster!